DefangLabs/defang-docs/blog/2024-11-12-hard-lessons-from-hardware.md

 From my background, I was more into the web development and software side of things.
 Buffer flushing?
 Serial monitors?
 ESP32-S3?
 These were unheard of.
 Then one day at Defang, I was suggested to work on a project with a [SenseCAP Indicator](https://wiki.seeedstudio.com/Sensor/SenseCAP/SenseCAP_Indicator/Get_started_with_SenseCAP_Indicator/), a small programmable touch screen device.
 Everyone wished me good luck when I started.
 That’s how I knew it wasn’t going to be an easy ride.
 But here I am, and I’m glad I did it.

 What is embedded systems/programming?
-It’s combining hardware with software to perform a function, such as to interact with the physical world or access cloud services.
+It’s combining hardware with software to perform a function, such as interacting with the physical world or accessing cloud services.
 A common starting point for beginners is an Arduino board, which is what the SenseCAP Indicator has for its hardware.
-My goal was to make a UI display for this device, then send its input to a computer, and get that data into the cloud.
+My goal was to make a UI display for this device, and then send its input to a computer, and get that data into the cloud.

 ![hand_typing](/img/hardware-story/hand_typing.png)